puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-blocker-toolkit.md

 description: "Blocker Toolkit to disable automatic delivery of Microsoft Edge"
 ---

-# Toolkit to disable automatic delivery of Microsoft Edge
+# Blocker Toolkit to disable automatic delivery of Microsoft Edge

 This article describes the Blocker Toolkit for disabling automatic delivery and installation of Microsoft Edge.